| about us |

 Desert Tortoises

-The Desert Tortoise is a herbivore that can live 50 to 80 years.
+The Desert Tortoise is an herbivore that can live 50 to 80 years.
 They spend most of their life underground in burrows to protect itself from the desert heat.
 They can survive as long as a year without water.
 When in danger of a predator, they can retreat into their hard upper shell.
 Their front legs have “armored” scales to be used for burrowing.

 Females lay a clutch, or group, of 1 to 2 eggs, buries them with sand and leaves them.
 The temperature will determine whether the hatchlings, or babies, are male or female.